Martel wins EU-China 5G-Drive project

 Building on the success of EXCITING, Martel was recently awarded a new H2020 project, 5G-Drive, which will commence in September.
 5G-Drive is a Research and Innovation Action focused on twinning activities with a Chinese project, led by China Mobile, funded by the Ministry of Industry and Information Technology (MIIT), in the field of connected cars — V2X and eMBB, using existing international standards and common spectrum.

 Under the framework of EXCITING, two White Papers, one on standardisation and another on interoperability, are in the pipeline and will be ready in the summer.
 These demonstrate the high level of joint effort from both sides, even when facing challenges and barriers for cooperation.
 A third and final White Paper on policy recommendation will be produced by the end of the project in January 2019.
 You can visit euchina-iot5g.eu to download the reports as they become available.

 In the first half of 2018, the project conducted two webinars

 - Challenges and opportunities for policy and technical EU-China cooperation on 5G

 The webinars provided opportunities for stakeholders to interact with EXCITING’s Advisory Group members and the consortium.
 The project also organised a joint workshop with F-Interop project at the IoT Week 2018 in Bilbao – GIoTS Industry Forum II: 5G LSP European and Chinese Perspectives – EXCITING and F-Interop joint Workshop.
 Visit the event page for further information.

-Entering the second half of 2018, EXCITING is preparing for its final events in China, including the signing ceremony of the MoU, as well as a project event that will be potentially co-located with a well-known, prestigious conference in China.
+Entering the second half of 2018, EXCITING is preparing for its final events in China, including the signing ceremony of the MoU, as well as a session at the prestigious Wuxi World IoT.
 We can’t wait to interact with you both online and in our events, talking about how to improve future collaboration and maximise the benefits for both regions.